gabriel-ing/Quickstarts/REST-Quickstart/REST-V2.md

 SELECT JSON_OBJECT('ID':ID,'Title':Title,'Description':Description,'DueDate':DueDate,'DateLastModified':DateLastModified,'Status':Status) FROM TaskManager.tasks;
 ```

-To aggrgate a column into a JSON array we can use:
+To aggregate a column into a JSON array we can use:
 ```sql
 SELECT JSON_ARRAYAGG(ColName) FROM tableName
 /*To combine these for our case*/